julius1986/Window-GDPR-/readme.md

 > I created some examples:

 - example1 - very simple, all in one file
-- example2 - separate files but only with style
+- example2 - separate files + styles in style tags
-- example3 - separate files with classes css.
+- example3 - separate files + classes.
 - example4 - all in one file, with another color scheme.

 **Have ready Webpack config**